Academic Writing & Background

 Creative & Cultural Academic Work

-Earlier in my career, I wrote and directed the play Death, Love and Ecstasy, and worked on several short films, including Graham Reaper, now available on YouTube.
-These creative projects sit alongside my academic work as part of a long‑standing interest in how stories, images and technologies shape our sense of the world.
+Whilst still at Uni, I wrote and directed the play Death, Love and Ecstasy, and whilst teaching, I worked on several short films, including Graham Reaper, now available on YouTube.